BhanuPrakashNani/Parallel-Concurrent-Distributed-Programming-In-Java/README.md

-# Distributed-Programming-In-Java---Programming-Assignments
+# Parallel Concurrent Distributed Programming in Java
-Mini projects part of the course "Distributed Programming in Java" in Coursera.
+Mini projects part of the 3 course specialization "Parallel Concurrent Distributed Programming in Java " in Coursera.